mohllal/postgresql-debezium-kinesis-cdc/README.md

 This repo demonstrates the implementation of a Change Data Capture (CDC) pipeline.

+This repository contains the complete working code for the Medium article: [Change Data Capture (CDC) with PostgreSQL, Debezium, Kinesis, and EventBridge](https://medium.com/@mohllal/change-data-capture-cdc-with-debezium-kinesis-and-eventbridge-10eb5a996788).

 I am using:

 1. PostgreSQL database as the source.